fleps/clothing-store/README.md

 **ON GOING**

 The course is on going, this is just a milestone on the course timeline.
-There are many things to do on the timeline, and I also want to implement many improvements (the course base code is not even responsive...)
+There are many things left, and I also want to implement many improvements (the course base code is not even responsive...)

 The course is not updated to use latest technologies, so I challenged myself to replicate what the course explained using more up to date approaches.

-» Open the current version here: https://fleps.github.io/clothing-store
+» Open the *current version here: https://fleps.github.io/clothing-store

+*Published version is alwasy based on the code from this branch: https://github.com/fleps/clothing-store/tree/releases

 ## Project Technical Details